apereo/cas/docs/cas-server-documentation/configuration/Configuration-Properties.md

 ```

 Signing & encryption settings for this registry are available [here](Configuration-Properties-Common.html#signing--encryption) under the configuration key `cas.ticket.registry.hazelcast`.

+### Cassandra Ticket Registry

+To learn more about this topic, [please review this guide](../ticketing/Cassandra-Ticket-Registry.html).

+Common Cassandra settings for this feature are available [here](Configuration-Properties-Common.html#cassandra-configuration) under the configuration key `cas.ticket.registry.cassandra`.

+Signing & encryption settings for this registry are available [here](Configuration-Properties-Common.html#signing--encryption) under the configuration key `cas.ticket.registry.cassandra`.

 ### Infinispan Ticket Registry